Acetaminophen Caffeine Dihydrocodeine

 Information for Patients/Caregivers:

-1. Patients should be advised that Acetaminophen, caffeine and dihydrocodeine bitartrate tablet may impair the mental or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
+- Patients should be advised that acetaminophen, caffeine and dihydrocodeine bitartrate tablets may impair the mental or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.

-3. Patients should be advised not to adjust the dose of Acetaminophen, caffeine and dihydrocodeine bitartrate tablet without consulting the prescribing professional.
+- Patients should be advised not to adjust the dose of acetaminophen, caffeine and dihydrocodeine bitartrate tablets without consulting the prescribing professional.

-4. Patients should not combine Acetaminophen, caffeine and dihydrocodeine bitartrate tablet with alcohol or other central nervous system depressants (sleep aids, tranquilizers) except by the orders of the prescribing physician, because additive effects may occur.
+- Patients should not combine acetaminophen, caffeine and dihydrocodeine bitartrate tablets with alcohol or other central nervous system depressants (sleep aids, tranquilizers) except by the orders of the prescribing physician, because additive effects may occur.

-6. Patients should be advised that Acetaminophen, caffeine, and dihydrocodeine bitartrate tablets are a potential drug of abuse.
+- Patients should be advised that acetaminophen, caffeine, and dihydrocodeine bitartrate tablets are a potential drug of abuse.
 They should protect it from theft, and it should never be given to anyone other than the individual for whom it was prescribed.

-7. Do not take Acetaminophen, Caffeine, and Dihydrocodeine Bitartrate Tablets if you are allergic to any of its ingredients.
+- Do not take acetaminophen, caffeine, and dihydrocodeine bitartrate tablets if you are allergic to any of its ingredients.

-8. If you develop signs of allergy such as rash or difficulty breathing stop taking Acetaminophen, Caffeine, and Dihydrocodeine Bitartrate Tablets and contact your healthcare provider immediately.
+- If you develop signs of allergy such as rash or difficulty breathing stop taking acetaminophen, caffeine, and dihydrocodeine bitartrate tablets and contact your healthcare provider immediately.

 Labor and Delivery:

-Dihydrocodeine bitartrate, acetaminophen and caffeine tablets are excreted in breast milk in small amounts, but the significance of their effects on nursing infants is not known.
+Dihydrocodeine bitartrate, acetaminophen and caffeine are also excreted in breast milk in small amounts.
 Because of the potential for serious adverse reactions in nursing infants from this combination product, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Pancreatic/Biliary Tract Disease: